websockets/ws/README.md

 the client.
 It adds a significant overhead in terms of performance and memory consumption so we suggest to enable it only if it is really needed.

-Note that NodeJS has a variety of issues with high-performance compression, where increased concurrency, especially on Linux, can lead to [catastrophic memory fragmentation][node-zlib-bug] and slow performance.
+Note that Node.js has a variety of issues with high-performance compression, where increased concurrency, especially on Linux, can lead to [catastrophic memory fragmentation][node-zlib-bug] and slow performance.
-If you intend to use `permessage-deflate` in production, it is worthwhile to set up a test representative of your workload and ensure Node/zlib will handle it with acceptable performance and memory usage.
+If you intend to use `permessage-deflate` in production, it is worthwhile to set up a test representative of your workload and ensure Node.js/zlib will handle it with acceptable performance and memory usage.

-Tuning of `permessage-deflate` can be done via the `zlibOptions` option, which is passed directly into [zlib.createDeflateRaw()][node-zlib-deflaterawdocs].
+Tuning of `permessage-deflate` can be done via the options defined below.
+You can also use `zlibOptions`, which is passed directly into [zlib.createDeflateRaw()][node-zlib-deflaterawdocs].
 Do not set `windowBits`, which is set dynamically by the client.

 See [the docs][ws-server-options] for more options.